JMDKC/personal-site-gatsby/content/posts/2021-12-31-clean-cleaning.md

 description: "The how and the why of my eco-friendly cleaning journey."
 ---

-I made some changes to the way I clean my flat a couple of months back: scaling back on the number of products I use, mixing my own cleaners from bulk-bought ingredients, and buying most of the rest from an enlightened manufacturer I want to support.
-My flat’s cleaner than before, I’ll save money over the long term and I’m being more eco friendly.
+I made some changes to the way I clean my flat a couple of months ago: scaling back on the number of products I use, mixing my own cleaners from bulk-bought ingredients, and buying most of the rest from an enlightened manufacturer I want to support.
+My flat’s as clean as before, I've reduced the environmental impact of my cleaning and I’ll save money over the long term.

-There are four steps on this journey: buy products and ingredients, set a schedule, make the products, start cleaning!
-Much more (likely way too much) on each step below.

 While some of the new products and techniques were more successful than others, overall I haven’t looked back from making the change.
 I would recommend anyone reading to consider doing the same in the new year.
 That’s why I wrote this post.

+There are four steps on this journey: buy products and ingredients, set a schedule, make the products, start cleaning!
+Much more (likely way too much) on each step below.

 ## Why I did it
-Three big things set me on my eco cleaning journey.
+A few things made me decide to go on this eco cleaning journey in the first place.

 First, a tweet about soda crystals.
 Specifically, [this thread on Twitter](https://twitter.com/jonburkeUK/status/1079531591263768576) about Dri-Pak, a family owned British company that makes a bunch of different ‘traditional cleaning’ products.